 The passing of Senator John McCain has focused attention on the aggressive brain cancer called glioblastoma.
 Viviane Tabar, Chief of Neurosurgery, explains how the disease develops and how MSK treats people with glioblastoma and other brain cancers.

 Editor’s Note: This story was originally published in July 2017.

-To learn more about glioblastoma, we spoke with Viviane Tabar, Vice Chair of Research and Education and the Theresa Feng Chair in Neurosurgical Oncology at Memorial Sloan Kettering.
+When Senator McCain’s office announced he had been diagnosed with the disease in July 2017, we spoke with Viviane Tabar, Chair of the Department of Neurosurgery and Theresa Feng Chair in Neurosurgical Oncology at Memorial Sloan Kettering.

 What is glioblastoma?

 Glioblastoma is a cancerous tumor of brain cells that rarely spreads outside the brain.
 This tumor is highly aggressive.
 Right now we don’t know of a direct cause, such as an environmental trigger.
 The majority of cases are not associated with a genetic predisposition.Back to top

 What are the most common symptoms of glioblastoma?

 Real estate is very important in the brain.
 If glioblastoma arises in the area of the brain that handles speech, it manifests very quickly as difficulty finding words, slurring, or even difficulty comprehending conversations.
 If it is present in the motor area, patients will notice weakness.
 However, there are large areas of the brain that contribute to more complex functions, like spatial orientation or multitasking.
 A tumor in one of these areas could initially give rise to more subtle symptoms, like minor difficulty orienting while walking or driving, or unusual fumbling with buttons while getting dressed.
 Some symptoms are often dismissed by patients as just being tired.
 Sometimes it takes a family member to notice changes in personality, like becoming more or less inhibited, growing quiet, or sleeping longer.